 Our team of trained grad student and postdoc Communication Fellows provides one-on-one coaching and interactive workshops for the BE community.
 We support tasks and projects ranging from lab reports and oral presentations, to PhD dissertations and job applications.
 Our approach is to help biological engineers learn both universal best practices for communication, and strategies for success within biological engineering specifically.

-The Communication Lab’s peer-coaching model was developed in winter 2012-13 by Jaime Goldstein (now Communication Lab Director for the School of Engineering), Professor Eric Alm, and Dr. Agi Stachowiak.
+The Communication Lab’s peer-coaching model was developed in winter 2012-13 by Jaime Goldstein, Professor Eric Alm, and Dr. Agi Stachowiak.
 In March 2013, the Lab launched under its original name, the BE Writing Lab, with financial support from the MIT D’Arbeloff Fund.
 Since its success within BE, the Communication Lab model has been replicated and adapted by several other departments and programs at MIT.

 The BE Communication Lab continues to innovate and respond to the department’s needs.
 If you have suggestions or would like to collaborate with the BE Communication Lab, please contact manager Dr. Prerna Bhargava.

 The Lab provides coaching and mentorship for numerous partner programs and events…

 Emergent Behaviors of Integrated Cellular Systems Research Experience for Undergraduates (EBICS REU)

 …and BE undergraduate and graduate courses.